Nudging the Somas: Exploring How Live-Configurable Mixed Reality Objects Shape Open-Ended Intercorporeal Movements

-We investigated GravField through a performance-led, research-through-design methodology \cite{Benford2013PerformanceLed,Zimmerman2007Researchb}, conducting workshops with 25 participants.
-To understand the felt, bodily experience of the interactions, we captured behavioral video and conducted post-session soma-trajectory interviews \cite{Tennent2021Articulating}.
-Our bricolage analysis \cite{Rogers2015Contextualizing} of this data reveals how MR object nudges catalyze emergent group negotiation and coordination, such as the spontaneous adoption of roles and shared timings.
+We investigated GravField through a performance-led, research-through-design methodology~\cite{Benford2013Performance,Zimmerman2007Research}, conducting workshops with 25 participants.
+To understand the felt, bodily experience of the interactions, we captured behavioral video and conducted post-session soma-trajectory interviews~\cite{Tennent2021Articulating}.
+Our bricolage analysis~\cite{Rogers2015Contextualizing} of this data reveals how MR object nudges catalyze emergent group negotiation and coordination, such as the spontaneous adoption of roles and shared timings.
 It further shows how designed ambiguity, coupled with live reconfiguration, is key to sustaining open-ended, non-prescriptive engagement.
-From this, we articulate the strong concept of MR-mediated intercorporeal perception–action loops: parameterized virtual dynamics become felt cues, these cues prompt joint physical adjustments, and these adjustments feed back into how the objects are perceived and manipulated—creating a closed loop that guides collective movement without scripting it.
-Our work makes the following contributions to HCI \cite{Wobbrock2016hcicontributions}:
+From this, we propose \emph{MR Live Nudges} as a concept for co-located MR and describe the \emph{MR-mediated intercorporeal perception--action loop} as an analytical model of how they operate: parameterized virtual dynamics become felt cues, these cues prompt joint physical adjustments, and these adjustments feed back into how the objects are perceived and manipulated—creating a closed loop that guides collective movement without scripting it.
+Our work makes the following contributions to HCI~\cite{Wobbrock2016hcicontributions}:

-\begin{itemize} \item \textbf{Artifact Contribution:} We contribute \textit{GravField}, an open-source MR system for live-configurable virtual physics that enables real-time nudging of group movement.
-For researchers, artists, and developers in HCI \cite{MarquezBorbon20172015,Schacher2018What}, this system serves as a platform for studies, a tool for interactive performances, and a technical base for future systems.
+\begin{itemize} \item \textbf{Artifact Contribution:} We contribute \textit{GravField}, an open-source MR performance system for live-configurable virtual objects that enables real-time nudging of group movement\footnote{The source code is available at \url{https://github.com/realitydeslab/gravfield}.}.
+For researchers, artists, and developers in HCI~\cite{MarquezBorbon20172015,Schacher2018What}, this system serves as a platform for studies, a tool for interactive performances, and a technical base for future systems.

-\item \textbf{Empirical Contribution:} We provide an empirical qualitative analysis of co-located MR performances, showing how virtual objects nudge collective, intercorporeal movement and nurture emergent coordination.
+\item \textbf{Empirical Contribution:} We provide an empirical qualitative analysis of co-located MR performances, showing how virtual objects nudge collective, intercorporeal movement and nurture emergent meaning.
 For HCI researchers, these results explain how virtual cues shape social behavior and offer a grounded basis for future studies of technology-mediated group interaction.